saiyam99/Creating-personal-RASPI3B-OS/README.md

 '/* */' documents a series of commands before the commands
 *Anything in in () is a side note(extra extra)

-Raspberry Pi 3 model has Broadcom BCM2837B0, Cortex-A53 (ARMv8) 64-bit
+The target is Raspberry Pi 3 model has Broadcom BCM2837B0, Cortex-A53 (ARMv8) 64-bit

 -LINKS for QEMU-